 Mediation.
 As part of this process of trying to find a solution, housing counselors and attorneys work with the landlords and lenders.
 This is one other resource that can be used to stop an eviction.

 This is a service for eligible tenants with a pay or quit notice or even homeowners who have foreclosure proceedings pending in Fort Bend or Harris County.
 There is no charge for the mediation services.
 This process involves trying to find a payment plan for any rent arrears as well as meeting with a counselor or an attorney to prepare a workout package to be submitted to a landlord or lenders.

-Coalition for the Homeless of Houston may be able to refer struggling tenants to legal aid or other services that can help with Housing Court needs.
+The United Way of Houston Texas may be able to refer struggling tenants to legal aid or other services that can help with Housing Court needs.
 There are programs that help low- and moderate-income households in Harris County avoid eviction, maintain tenancy, and understand their rights and responsibilities as tenants.
 The program:

 Permanent Housing Stability is a program that helps families attain stable homeownership or enter into a new lease agreement with a local landlord.
 The coalition and the Continuum of Care partners will work with the individuals through a step-by-step management plan.

-If and when some of the goals have been met, then Coalition for the Homeless of Houston may offer small dollar amounts of monetary assistance.
+If and when some of the goals have been met, then the agencies that are part of the United Way of Houston may offer small dollar amounts of monetary assistance.
 The funds or no interest loans issued can be used to pay for rent expenses, utility connection fees, housing, local moving expenses and credit counseling.
 All of this is also combined with case management, along with other services.

 Qualified applicants must be homeless and have children under the age of 18 as well as be living in Houston.
 Other eligibility criteria include employment for at least six months prior to application to permanent housing, a long term goal of homeownership and a willingness to enter case management.